Birendranath Sasmal: Labon Satyagraha (1930)

-Birendranath's was also involved in the civil disobedience movement.
-His followers took active part in organizing people.
-Satyagrahis came to Narghat and Pichhhaboni to break Salt Law by peaceful means.
+Birendranath was also involved in the civil disobedience movement.
+His followers took an active part in organizing people.
+Satyagrahis came to Narghat and Pichhhaboni to break the Salt Law by peaceful means.
 The Satyagraha assumed the form of a mass movement in the area.

 Opposition to district division (1932–1933)

 In 1932, a plan was hatched by the British Raj to separate some bordering regions of the Midnapore district, and to amalgamate them into Odisha.
-Along, with some of the other leading intellectuals and prominent political leaders of the district, Deshapran Birendranath Sasmal started fierce protests against it.
+Along with some of the other leading intellectuals and prominent political leaders of the district, Deshapran Birendranath Sasmal started fierce protests against it.
 He was held to be the undisputed leader of the district and was regarded as the principal spokesperson regarding its best interests.
-Apart from the direct protests he also wrote and published numerous articles in the mainstream media to bring to light, the unfair move made by the Government.
-Due to his earnest opposition the British Raj could not succeed in their attempt at separating Midnapore district from Bengal.
+Apart from the direct protests, he also wrote and published numerous articles in the mainstream media to bring to light the unfair move made by the Government.
+Due to his earnest opposition, the British Raj could not succeed in their attempt at separating Midnapore district from Bengal.
 Ultimately, Odisha was formed without the Midnapore district in 1935.